bearsunday/bearsunday.github.io/manuals/1.0/en/production.md

     }
 }
 ```
-`Cache` interface annotated with `@Storage` is defined for query repository and it is shared storage for web server.
+`Cache` interface annotated with `@Storage` is defined for query repository and it is a shared storage for web servers.

-We cannot use `ApcCache` on multiple servers, however, we have options to use
+We cannot use `ApcCache` on multiple servers, however, we have the options to use
-[Redis](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html#redis) or other storage by creating adapter.
+[Redis](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html#redis) or other storage by creating an adapter.
-([memcached](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html#memcached) is also available, but be careful about the capacity and volatile because it is a memory storage.）
+([memcached](http://doctrine-orm.readthedocs.org/en/latest/reference/caching.html#memcached) is also available, but be careful about the capacity and volatility because it is stored in memory.）

 ## HTTP Cache

-The resource annotated with `@Cacheable` cacheable, outputs `ETag` entity tag.
+The resource annotated with the `@Cacheable`, outputs an `ETag` entity tag.

-By using this `ETag`, we can return `304` (Not Modified) appropriate response when the resource is not modified.
+By using this `ETag`, we can return a `304` (Not Modified) appropriate response when the resource is not modified.

-（In this time, we can save not only cpu cost but also transfer cost of network.）
+（Therefore, we can save not only the cpu cost but also the network transfer cost.）

 ### App